 Obviously, there’s no right or wrong answer when it comes to how much you should spend on an engagement ring.
 Simply put, you should spend how much you prefer to spend and can afford.
 Above all else, you should also be mindful of your partner’s desires.

 One final thing that you should consider before settling on a price range is the cost of your wedding.
 Once you tally up the various events, clothes, food, etc. you will really start to understand where you want to put your money.
+For example, would you rather have a flashy ring or spend money on beautiful engagement photos Rhode Island with friends and family that will last you a lifetime?

 If you have these conversations openly with your partner, you will be starting off this new chapter with a healthy and realistic dialogue around finances.